This feature is currently in beta testing and pre-requires the Complete Plan or above. Admins may apply for the beta.

 These apply to the current beta; more functionality is coming soon.

 How does pricing work?

-Pricing works the same way as for a regular course; all courses included in the Collection are included in the purchase or subscription price automatically; learners will not (cannot) be prompted to pay for each course in a Collection separately
+Pricing works the same way as for a regular course; all courses included in the Collection are included in the single purchase or subscription price automatically; learners will not (cannot) be prompted to pay for each course in a Collection separately.

 How does this work with multiple cohorts?